Rules and Q&A

 Aeric has a good point there.
 I really want to play this as well but there are a lot of people that wish to play as well and couldn't get into the other one.
 Please give the new players preference as well.
 If there is a slot available I would love to play Daishain.
 Amazing character concept Aeric!
 I love it.
 That's so twisted.

-We interrupt Daishain's 5e D&D RPG Character Creation to share wise words from way back when:
+We break from Daishain's 5e D&D RPG Character Creation to share educational moment from the past:

-Today is: 18th September (GMT), in history on the 18th of September, 1995 AD the following event happened:
+Today is: 28th March (GMT), in history on the 28th of March, 1996 AD the following death happened:

 Shin Kanemaru: VP of Japan (1986-87), dies at 81